 Where is it?
 Cologne, Germany

 When is it?
 August 20-24, 2019

-While Gamescom 2019 isn't typically a big show for announcements Geoff Keighley is looking to shake up the formula, hosting a pre-show announcement live stream called Opening Night Live which will feature announcements and new content from Square Enix, Google Stadia, Epic Games and many more.
+While Gamescom isn't typically a big show for announcements – that's usually the remit of the earlier E3 2019 event in July – journalist and presenter Geoff Keighley shook up the formula, hosting a pre-show announcement livestream called Opening Night Live, which featured announcements and new content from Square Enix, Google Stadia, Epic Games and many more.

 Gamescom: Opening Night Live

 For the first time for the massive gaming event, Geoff Keighley (the creator of The Game Awards (opens in new tab)) kicked off the start of Gamescom will a live show called Opening Night Live.
 As promised, there was a wide mix of world premiere content and announcements, including another attempt by Hideo Kojima to explain the bewildering Death Stranding game and its assortment of babies, BTs (shadow creatures), and urination mechanics.
 You read that right.